Darkspirit/Darkspirit/README.md

         * Smoked meats: Smoked ham, smoked ribs
         * Canned meats: Canned meat with preservatives
         * Grok Recommendation: Processed meat should be avoided as much as possible or severely limited (e.g., no more than 1-2 times per month).
-    * Proteins are made up of amino acids, just like a string of pearls is made up of pearls.
+    * During digestion, dietary proteins are broken down into individual amino acids, which the body then reassembles into its own proteins (e.g., muscle tissue, enzymes, hormones, antibodies, etc.).
       * Essential amino acids: The body cannot produce them (or not enough) on its own
         | essential | plant | marine | white meat | other | red meat |
         |---|---|---|---|---|---|